kdoore/CS2335-Gitbook/project-2-list-of-steps.md

 ###Tips for Adding Dialog to 3 Scenes

-   8. Add UI elements to each scene for narrative or dialog.
+   Adding UI elements to each scene for narrative or dialog.
    See the updated [DialogManager](/conversation-scriptable-objects/dialogmanagerconvlist.md) script, unityPackage, unityProject with prefabs for DialogManager, ConversationList scriptableObject.

+   For each of 3 scenes.
+   1. Add the dialogPanel prefab to the scene.
+       **Hierarchy:  DialogPanel Details**
+       - DialogPanel
+       - with CanvasGroup
+       - remove Image(Script)
+       - Add DialogManager script component
+       - Child GameObjects (Use thie ordering)
+           - DialogText
+           - NextDialogButton
+           - CharacterImage

+   2. Add an OpenDialogButton to the scene.